OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 ---
-title: Validate and troubleshoot issues with your manifest
+title: Validate an Office Add-in's manifest
 description: Learn how to validate an Office Add-in's manifest. ms.date: 12/31/2019
 localization_priority: Priority
 ---

-# Validate and troubleshoot issues with your manifest
+# Validate an Office Add-in's manifest

 You may want to validate your add-in's manifest file to ensure that it's correct and complete.
 Validation can also identify issues that are causing the error "Your add-in manifest is not valid" when you attempt to sideload your add-in.
 This article describes multiple ways to validate the manifest file.